Saltwater-City/bslc.github.io/_posts/2021-01-04-proxmox-server.md

     https://address.you.chose:8006
     ```
     Port 8006 is the default port number if you did not change it during the installation process.
 On visiting the web interface from a browser, the server would prompt for user name and password.
 The default user name is root and the password would have been chosen during the install.
-    If the page fail to load, you may have forgotten the `s` in `https`.
+    If the page fails to load, you may have forgotten the `s` in `https`.
 Because the `s` is needed, your browser may give you are warning about the webpage being insecure.
 You may safely ignore it.

 ## Configuring Proxomox for GPU Pass Through

-Making GPU pass through
+Making GPU pass through work on Proxmox and containers is essentially a two step process:
+    1. configure the drivers on the server, and
+    2. configure the containers.